 Self-driving vehicles have six different levels of autonomy, from drivers being in full control to full automation.
 According to Statista, the market for autonomous vehicles in levels 4 and 5 will reach $60 billion by 2030.
-The same research indicates that 73% of the total number of cars on our roads will have at least some level of autonomy before fully autonomous vehicles are introduced.

 Countries and automobile companies around the world are working on bringing a higher level of unmanned driving to a wider audience.
 South Korea has recently announced it is to invest around $1 billion in autonomous vehicle technologies and introduce a level 4 car by 2027.